scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 This exception indicates that the transaction associated with the specified ID was not found and/or the transaction might have expired.
 In either case, you can retry the transaction from the beginning since the cause of this exception is basically transient.

-In the sample code, for `UnknownTransactionStatusException`, the transaction doesn't retry because the cause of the exception is nontransient.
+In the sample code, for `UnknownTransactionStatusException`, the transaction is not retried because the cause of the exception is nontransient.
-Also, for `UnsatisfiedConditionException`, the transaction doesn't retry because how to handle this exception depends on your application requirements.
+Also, for `UnsatisfiedConditionException`, the transaction is not retried because how to handle this exception depends on your application requirements.
-For other exceptions, the transaction tries retrying because the cause of the exception is transient or nontransient.
+For other exceptions, the transaction is retried because the cause of the exception is transient or nontransient.
 If the cause of the exception is transient, the transaction may succeed if you retry it.
 However, if the cause of the exception is nontransient, the transaction may still fail even if you retry it.
 In such a case, you will exhaust the number of retries.

 Please note that if you begin a transaction by specifying a transaction ID, you must use a different ID when you retry the transaction.
-And, in the sample code, the transaction retries three times maximum and sleeps for 100 milliseconds before it retries.
+And, in the sample code, the transaction is retried three times maximum and sleeps for 100 milliseconds before it is retried.
 But you can choose a retry policy, such as exponential backoff, according to your application requirements.

 ## Request routing in Two-phase Commit Transactions